-The LMU Police and Security Department entered into a memorandum of understanding with the Sheriff of Claiborne County to establish, promote, and maintain a continued, harmonious working relationship between the two entities.
+The LMU Police and Security Department entered into a memorandum of understanding with the Sheriff of Claiborne County to establish, promote, and maintain a continued, harmonious working relationship between the two entities for alleged criminal incidents.
 In addition to required training obtained through a Tennessee Peace Officers Standards Commission recognized program, each officer is given the designation of "special police officer" by the Sheriff of Claiborne County.

-Upon request by the Sheriff and approved by the LMU Police and Security Department and Security supervisory personnel, LMU Police and Security Department will provide assistance to the Claiborne County Sheriff's Department at any location in reasonable proximity to the LMU Campus.
+Upon request by the Sheriff and approved by the LMU Police and Security Department and Security supervisory personnel, LMU Police and Security Department will aid the Claiborne County Sheriff's Department at any location in reasonable proximity to the LMU Campus for any alleged criminal incidents.